DBordeleau/ticker-wars/docs/pipeline.md

 `benchmark-runtime` writes `data_exports/runtime_benchmark.json` with cold/warm timings,
 prediction counts, approximate Python allocation/RSS data, Hugging Face cache size when available, and an automation recommendation.

-## Data Boundaries

-- Browser clients should use only the Supabase URL and publishable key.
-- Backend pipeline writes require secret/service credentials.
-- Optional LLM and Hugging Face tokens belong only in trusted backend environments.
-- Dashboard reads should prefer projection tables or exported snapshots instead of raw prediction tables.